 The flat {\sc{cmc}} cylinder in $\R^3$ yields a flat minimal annulus in $\SY^2 \times \R$, and the Gauss maps of Delaunay surfaces ($G$ is periodic as defined on a torus) yield the unduloid, and the {\sc{cmc}} nodoids yield the helicoid in $\SY^2 \times \R$ under this correspondence by the harmonic map $G$.

 Supplementing the rotational examples, there is a two-parameter family of harmonic maps studied by Abresch \cite{abresch}.
 To describe the equations of Wente tori in $\R^3$, Abresch studies conformal {\sc{cmc}} $H=1/2$ immersion with large line or small line of curvature included in a plane.
 He studies constant mean curvature surfaces parameterized by $\R^2$, with the coordinate axes $x$ and $y$ yielding the principal lines of curvature, and solves closing conditions for the surface to obtain {\sc{cmc}} tori.
-On these lines, the Gauss map takes values in a constant curvature curve of $\SY^2$.
+On these lines, the image of the Gauss map is a circle of $\SY^2$.

 In a conformal parametrization with $|c|=1/4$, the metric of the minimal annulus in $\SY^2 \times \R$ is given by $ds^2 = \cosh^2 \o |dz|^2$ where $\o : \C \to \R$ is a solution of the sinh-Gordon equation